Overrides Intro

 - ${DOCKERSTORAGEDIR}:/storage

-The below example will use the override file to add a app that is not in DS already.
-This option will need all required docker compose yaml code for the specific app.
+The example below will use the override file to add an app not included in DockSTARTer.
+With this approach, you must add all of the Docker Compose YAML configuration required for the app.

 Full App Override Example